Risk Premium Calculator

-- RISK PREMIUM = RETURN FROM AN INVESTMENT - RETURN ON A RISK FREE INVESTMENT
+- RISK PREMIUM = PERCENT RETURN FROM AN INVESTMENT - PERCENT RETURN ON A RISK FREE INVESTMENT

 - Not considering the maximum and minimum investments.
 Some investments may require significant sums of money.
 Others may only allow a small sum to be invested, leading to a situation in which the due diligence isn't worth the effort.

 - Not considering time horizons.
 Some investments may tie up dollars for a long time while risk-free returns go up or down.